themesberg/flowbite/content/getting-started/introduction.md

 It includes all of the commonly used components that a website requires, such as buttons, dropdowns, navigation bars, modals, but also some more advanced interactive elements such as datepickers.

-All of the elements are built using utility classes from Tailwind CSS and vanilla JavaScript.
+All of the elements are built using the utility classes from Tailwind CSS and vanilla JavaScript.

 <iframe width="100%" class="my-8 rounded-lg shadow-lg yt-video" src="https://www.youtube.com/embed/4bnJG2UDr9A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>